DebianDog/BusterDog/README.md

 **Specifications:**
 Kernel: 4.19.0-9 (the kernel is separate module)
 Choice of Boot Methods: porteus-boot and live-boot v3 (see for options [Here](https://github.com/DebianDog/BusterDog/raw/master/Examples-boot-codes.txt))
-(EDIT: See post [Here](http://murga-linux.com/puppy/viewtopic.php?p=1015160#1015160) for how to boot with older kernel 3.16 if possibly your hardware is too old for booting v4.19)  http://murga-linux.com/puppy/viewtopic.php?p=1040930#1040930

 Default WM - OpenBox, with Desktop choices (run 'Desktop Manager' to choose):
 - Tint2 panels
 - PcmanFM providing the Desktop and lxpanel
 - Tint2 bottom panel and rox-pinboard providing the Desktop
+- Xlunch, graphical application launcher

 Option to switch to JWM window-manager
 Default File Manager - PcmanFM with option to use rox.